Carpel Tunnel Syndrome – Runner’s 10K Threshold

 - Good arrangement of the workstations and keyboard helps in creating a conducive environment to work and also helps in proper placing of the hands as someone works.
 Wresting your wrists on a support structure helps prevent bad wrist postures.

-- Nerve gliding exercises- this are done to help the median nerve move properly
+- Nerve gliding exercises- this being done to help the median nerve move properly

 EXERCISES FOR PREVENTING THE CARPAL TUNNEL SYNDROME